Learning Decentralized Linear Quadratic Regulators with $\sqrt{T}$ Regret: Algorithm Design

 \section{Algorithm Design}

-The decentralized online control algorithm that we propose needs several ingredients, including Online Convex Optimization (OCO) with memory \cite{anava2015online}, OCO with delayed feedback \cite{langford2009slow}, and decentralized control policy design \cite{ye2021sample}.
-In particular, the decentralized online control algorithm contains two phases.
+The decentralized online control algorithm that we propose contains two phases.
 The first phase is a pure exploration phase dedicated to identifying the system matrices $A$ and $B$.
-The second phase leverages an OCO algorithm (with memory and delayed feedback) to find the decentralized control policy.
+The second phase leverages an Online Convex Optimization (OCO) algorithm to find the decentralized control policy.